Jonathan Freedland

 Jonathan Saul Freedland (born 25 February 1967) is a British journalist who writes a weekly column for The Guardian and presents the BBC Radio 4 contemporary history series The Long View.

-He previously wrote for The Jewish Chronicle until his resignation in September 2024 along with Hadley Freeman, David Aaronovitch, David Baddiel and others.
+He previously wrote for The Jewish Chronicle, until his resignation in September 2024 along with Hadley Freeman, David Aaronovitch, David Baddiel and others.
 Freedland also writes thrillers, mainly under the pseudonym Sam Bourne, and has written a play, Jews.
 In Their Own Words, performed in 2022 at the Royal Court Theatre, London.

-Early life
+Early life and education

-The youngest of three children and the only son of a Jewish couple, biographer and journalist Michael Freedland, and Israeli-born Sara Hocherman, he was educated at University College School, a boys' independent school in Hampstead, London.
+Jonathan Saul Freedland was born on 25 February 1967, the youngest of three children and the only son of a Jewish couple, biographer and journalist Michael Freedland, and Israeli-born Sara Hocherman.

+He was educated at University College School, a boys' independent school in Hampstead, London.
 As a child, Freedland periodically accompanied his father for broadcasting work.
 On one occasion, his father was interviewing Eric Morecambe, who comically assumed the 10 year-old Freedland was married.

-After a gap year working on a kibbutz in Israel with the Labour Zionist Habonim Dror (where Freedland had been mentored by Mark Regev, and Freedland was in turn, a mentor to Sacha Baron Cohen), he studied Philosophy, Politics and Economics (PPE) at Wadham College, Oxford.
-While at Oxford, he was editor of Cherwell, the student newspaper.
+He spent a gap year working on a kibbutz in Israel with the Labour Zionist Habonim Dror where Freedland had been mentored by Mark Regev, and Freedland was in turn, a mentor to Sacha Baron Cohen.)